 In my experience, banana bread will always split to some extent.
 The secret between a split that is basically a difference in color when the top layer expands toward the end of baking and a deep split is baking at lower temperature for a longer period.
 Being used to making yeast breads and baking at higher temperatures, I didn't like to wait longer to make banana bread.
-When I started setting the oven at 325F and giving the bread 1 hour and 20 minutes to bake, there was no longer a deep split and the bread was more moist and flavorful.
-Wrap it up with food film while it's still warm to keep the moisture in.

 First of all, I agree that the split is fine, but I double this recipe and bake them in 2 9x13 glass pans and have very little splittage (word ? lol).

 1 cup banana, mashed

 1 1/2 cup sugar (have used less and still great)

 1/2 cup applesauce

 2 eggs, beaten (I use egg beaters or egg whites only)

 1. Add lemon juice to the milk and set aside.

 2. Blend all of the dry ingredients in a medium bowl and set aside.